alexanderaleskin/telegram_django_bot/README.rst

 This library provides a Python high-level interface for creating Telegram Bots.
 It standardizes the coding in the best practice of the web development.
-The library is based on `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_. and provides viewset interface for managing data with.
+The library is based on `Django <https://www.djangoproject.com/>`_ and `Python-Telegram-Bot <https://python-telegram-bot.org/>`_.
+It also provides viewset interface for managing data with.

 If you start a new project, you could use `Telegram django bot template <https://github.com/alexanderaleskin/telergam_django_bot_template>`_ with preconfigured settings.